ReactiveX/RxGo/README.md

 * [Min](http://reactivex.io/documentation/operators/min.html) — determine, and emit, the minimum-valued item emitted by an Observable
 * [Reduce](http://reactivex.io/documentation/operators/reduce.html) — apply a function to each item emitted by an Observable, sequentially, and emit the final value
 * [SumFloat32/SumFloat64/SumInt64](http://reactivex.io/documentation/operators/sum.html) — calculate the sum of numbers emitted by an Observable and emit this sum

+### Operators to Convert Observables
+* [ToMap/ToMapWithValueSelector/ToSlice](http://reactivex.io/documentation/operators/to.html) — convert an Observable into another object or data structure

 ## Contributions